wotan-agent-auditor/wotan/README.md

 ---

+## Known Limitations

+- External Target mode currently supports HTTPS/JSON APIs.
+- Direct browser-chat automation is not implemented in this version.
+- Direct WhatsApp connectivity is not implemented; Passive Audit supports exported WhatsApp TXT files.
+- The included Demo Target is a controlled sandbox for reproducible testing.

+---

 ## Responsible Use

 WOTAN is intended for authorized behavioral evaluation of AI agents.
 Only test systems that you own or are authorized to evaluate.